estruyf/vscode-community-ui-toolkit/README.md

 The `vscode-community-ui-toolkit` is a web components library provided by the Visual Studio Code community for building [webview-based extensions](https://code.visualstudio.com/api/extension-guides/webview) in Visual Studio Code.

 > [!NOTE]
 > The library is based on the [VS Code Webview UI Toolkit](https://github.com/microsoft/vscode-webview-ui-toolkit), which has announced to be deprecated on January 1, 2025.
+See the [deprecation announcement](https://github.com/microsoft/vscode-webview-ui-toolkit/issues/561) for more details.

+## Join the community

+Join the [VS Code UI Toolkit](https://discord.gg/wtv7wS2A79) Discord server to discuss the development of the `vscode-community-ui-toolkit`..

 ## Web Components